ViLourenco/WooCommerce-Freshbook-Automatic-Sync-Extension/README.md

 Just install and active the plugin, done, that's all!
 For now the plugin is working with a cron, being fired hourly.

+Obs.: Probably you know this, but:
-Obs.: You need first of all are aleady using the plugins WooCommerce Freshbooks and also have added your Fresbook API credentials.
+1. First of all are already using the plugins WooCommece and WooCommerce Freshbooks
+2. Have added your Fresbook API credentials.

 ## Things that I need to fix/improve